iterorganization/IMAS-ParaView/docs/source/training_solps.rst

 SOLPS-ITER Case
 ---------------

 In this example, we load and visualize a SOLPS-ITER case using the GGD grid available from the IMAS database.
-We first visualize the electron pressure from the edge_profiles IDS.
+We first visualize the electron pressure from the ``edge_profiles`` IDS.
 Next, we extract subgrids of the GGD grid using the MultiBlock Inspector.
-Finally, we visualize the pressure of the Ne+9 ions and the electric potential on the extracted subgrids.
+Finally, we will visualize the pressure of the Ne+9 ions and the electric potential on the extracted subgrids.

 The ParaView state file is available :download:`here <pv_states/solps_state.pvsm>`.